rmeyerth/lard-site/docs/toolkit/tokens/instances.md

 not a variable, constant or attribute we defer execution to the parser.

 ### Handling Type Interactions
-As with all interactions with types, they require another token to work.
-In most languages you can do the following:
+As with most type interactions, they require other tokens to work.
+In most languages you can call a type's resources using an object orientatd approach.
+Typically this is using the names of the object and sub-level resources using a delimiter.
+For example:
 ```
 myObject.aMethod();
 myObject.a
 ```
-For this we'll need a new two new Tokens called FieldToken and InvocationToken.
-I won't take you through the full implementation of these, but will provide a brief overview:
+We will mimic this functionality by introducing three new tokens being FieldToken, InvocationToken and FunctionToken.
+I won't take you through the full implementation, but will provide a brief overview of each:
 ```java
 public class FieldToken extends Token<Void> {
     //...